Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

-2.)
+Step 2.
 Create your text.
-You can add text by right clicking on any Video Track and selecting ‘Insert Text Media’ from the bottom of the menu.
+You can add text by right-clicking on any Video Track and selecting ‘Insert Text Media’ from the bottom of the menu.
 Adjust your font, placement, and size as desired.

-3.)
-Create another Video Track by right clicking and selecting ‘Create Video Track’.
+Step 3.
+Create another Video Track by right-clicking and selecting ‘Create Video Track’.
 Drag this new Video Track to one slot above the Track that has your video footage.
 Then choose the ‘Media Generators’ tab, just above the timeline, and search for the ‘Solid Colour’ option in the scrolling menu on the far-left side of the screen.

-4.)
-Choose a colour - in most cases this will be black, though you can use whatever colour you like for your text box - and drag it down to the Video Track you just created.
+Step 4.
+Choose a colour.
+In most cases this will be black, though you can use whatever colour you like for your text box, and drag it down to the Video Track you just created.
 This should eclipse your footage.
 Make sure the solid colour you’ve just created is beneath the text box on your timeline.

-5.)
-Either right click the solid colour or click the small, blue box within it on the timeline to open the ‘Video Event Pan / Crop’ window.
+Step 5.
+Either right-click the solid colour or click the small, blue box within it on the timeline to open the ‘Video Event Pan / Crop’ window.
 This screen allows you to manipulate how much of a given section of your video appears in the final product.
 Make sure you can see your text in the preview window on the right side of your screen, as you’ll need to use it to judge the size of your text box.

 It is worth noting as well that you can quickly apply any changes from one text box to another by using the ‘Copy’ command on the adjusted instance of Solid Colour, then right clicking and choosing ‘Paste Event Attributes’ on the second instance of Solid Colour.
 Be warned, however, as this will copy virtually every change you’ve made to the first text box onto the second.